coderLqle1/Qunnar/readme.txt

-﻿Git! i am coming guy?
+﻿what the fuck ?  i want u guy